 How Else Can Help

-Else Plant-based Toddler Nutrition Drink is a thoughtfully-designed, plant-based nutrition drink that offers healthy fat, protein, and many key nutrients, including calcium, vitamin D, B12, zinc among many others.
+Else Plant-based Toddler Nutrition Drink is a thoughtfully-designed, plant-based nutrition drink that offers healthy fat, plant protein, and many key nutrients, including calcium, vitamin D, B12, zinc among many others.
 The dairy-free, soy-free nutritional drink is a blend of quality non-GMO ingredients - whole almond paste, buckwheat and tapioca, with an overall low sugar content.
-The combination of buckwheat and almonds makes the formula a complete protein, providing all of essential amino acids (meaning the ones the body cannot make) to promote growth, making Else a balanced, fortified, all-in-one nutrition solution for many children who are on plant-based diets, or for those looking to complement their existing diet.
+The combination of buckwheat and almonds makes the formula a complete protein, providing all of the essential amino acids (meaning the ones the body cannot make) to promote growth, making Else a balanced, fortified, all-in-one nutrition solution for many children who are on plant-based diets, or for those looking to complement their existing diet.

 The content and advice provided in this article is for informational purposes only and is not a substitute for medical diagnosis, treatment, advice for specific medical conditions.
 Always consult a pediatrician to understand the individual needs of your child.